liquidctl/liquidctl/docs/seasonic-e-series.md

 ## Initialization

-It is necessary to initialize the device it has been powered on.
+It is necessary to initialize the device once it has been powered on.

 ```
 # liquidctl initialize
 ```

 _Note: at the moment initialize is a no-op, but this is likely to change once more features are added to the driver._